HajerAbdelmalek/gestion-mat-riel-informatique/README.md

 # gestion-matriel-informatique
-mini project c++ for hardware management of a computer company
+mini project c++ for hardware management for a computer company